Name: Noa Bou (NOH-ah BOH)

 Noa is close to her twin sister Leina.
 They travel together, work together, and have never lived apart (besides a brief period where Noa was arrested and confined for starting a fight, but ultimately released after a few weeks).
 She also maintains a positive relationship to her older sister Thuja, though they came into increasingly less contact after the Bou twins left their family home, and their relationship grew more distant after Thuja ventured South to seek resources (and eventually accepted a position in an isolated monastery in the South-Western Middleland).

 They primarily communicate with their sister and mothers by sending letters.
 Leina is in charge of coming up with all of their fake war stories to make their excuses sound convincing.

 Because they travel constantly, Noa has few stable friendships besides her sister and no steady romantic relationships.
-However, she has a huge crush on Kanna Rava after meeting her in Karo.
+However, she quickly develops a huge crush on Kanna Rava after meeting her in Karo.

 Noa has never been married or engaged, something that both she and her sister avoided in spite of their mothers’ early attempts at match-making with the daughters of their neighbors.
 She considers marriage to be akin to a prison sentence and has no desire for children.

 Both Noa and her sister are attracted to people of all ethnicities, but Noa has a particularly strong preference for foreigners that can get her into trouble.
 Early on in her travels, she was arrested for fighting with a jealous Outerlander in Karo who attacked her after finding that Noa was sleeping with her husband.
 Due to vastly different cultural expectations (monoamory is not at all a typical feature of Middleland culture, but is common in Outerlanders), Noa did not understand at the time why the woman was angry.